 Atul Gawande, Being Mortal: Medicine and What Matters in the End

 It is important to us that our Doulas, who are supporting people in their communities, are exemplars.
 Any Doula referred by us will be self-employed, working to our Code of Practice with a DBS/Disclosure Scotland checks and insurance.
 They will be allocated an approved mentor to supervise their work, this is important in providing guidance and as an additional layer of support.

 The aims and objectives of End of Life Doula UK can be found in our constitution.

-We work with individuals and those they love.
+We work with individuals and those important to them.
 Our ethos is that of building Compassionate Communities who can support a dying person and their family, friends and neighbours to get the support and care they need; guiding them through, and being alongside, with dying, death and subsequent bereavement for those left behind.

 As a membership association, our trained Doulas have a network to ‘hold’ them by way of operational standards.
 Additionally there are: policies and guidelines, regional networks, professional development and updating, access to resources to build on their knowledge and experience.

-See what our patron Allan Kellehear Professor, End of Life Care and Academic Director for the Digital Health Enterprise Zone, says about End of Life Doula UK in this video.
+See what Professor Allan Kellehear, says about End of Life Doula UK in this video.

 “Let’s behave as though death is part of life.
 As though it is going to happen to all of us.
 As though like the sunset, we expect it will happen.
 And then let’s move on to something else.
 We don’t spend all day waiting for the sunset; we just need to know where the light switches are.”